smart48/smt-laravel/README.md

 https://vsupalov.com/docker-arg-env-variable-guide/

-So we need replace them all by fixed values or use `ARG`.
+So we need to replace them all by fixed values or use `ARG`.
 Laradock added `ARG`s already.
 We just needed to define a few to get the proper manifest for chosen PHP version.

-## Build
+## Docker Build

-To build for our own Smart48 Docker Hub repository I use
+To build for our own Smart48 Docker Hub repository we use
 ```
 docker build . -t smart48/laravel-app
 ```
+This will build with the tag using our organization's name and name for the image.

-## Push
+## Docker Push

-And then to push you run:
+And then to push the built image you run:

 ```
 docker image push smart48/laravel-app